 All trademarks and brand names registered in Cuba are protected under Cuban law.
+The main legislation governing trademark registration is Decree No. 203-99: Trademarks and Other Distinctive Signs (December 24, 1999).
 Trademark registration with the Cuban Office of Industrial Property (OCPI) is voluntary.
 U.S. exporters shipping their products to Cuba are advised to make every effort to register their trademarks and brand names in Cuba in order to obtain protection against infringement.
-A trademark registration is valid for 10 years and may be renewed indefinitely for successive ten year periods.
+A trademark registration is valid for ten years and may be renewed indefinitely for successive ten year periods.
 A list of registration fees is available on the OCPI website (see Appendix III.B).
 U.S. exporters should be aware that although they may own the trademark for their product in the United States, this does not necessarily prevent someone else from registering it in Cuba.
-Legally established firms in Cuba, domestic and foreign, can register a trademark through their legal representative, a designated representative, or an official agent (see Appendix III.B for a list of such agents).
+Legally established firms in Cuba, domestic and foreign, can register a trademark through their legal representative, a designated representative, or an official agent (see Appendix II.B for a list of such agents).
 Foreign firms not legally established in Cuba must conduct all business with the Cuban Office of Industrial Property through an official agent.
 For further information on the trademark registration process, U.S. exporters should consult with an official agent.